-- mentor and mentee must be one in Christ - the mentor is considerably more experienced in leadership than the mentee - the mentee respects the mentor (i.e. if you turned out just like your mentor, you would be happy with that outcome) - the mentor is willing to invest meaningful time into the life of the mentee
+- A healthy disciple of Christ - In agreement with the MB Confession of Faith - Considerably more experienced than you in leadership - Be someone you respect (i.e. if you turned out just like your mentor, you would be happy with that outcome) - Be willing to invest meaningful time into your life

-The Leadership Mentor: The mentoring sessions should focus on the student's personal and leadership development rather than the discussion of ministry details.
-Prayer should be prominent.
-Students should view these meetings as opportunities to benefit from their mentor's experience and guidance.
+The mentoring sessions should focus on the student's personal and leadership development.
+Students should view these meetings as opportunities to benefit from their mentor's experience and guidance as they discuss reflection questions, explore related topics, and contextualize ideas in their ministry setting.